creditimpact/PURAIFY/docs/CONTRIBUTION_PROTOCOL.md

 - `SYSTEM_STATE.md` keeps a real‑time view of engine status and houses the **Codex Notes Map** for tracking inline notes across files.
 - Todo files act as persistent memory of pending tasks.
 Together with the notes map they allow Codex to resume work seamlessly.
 - `PROPOSED_ACTIONS_LOG.md` provides historical context for environment changes so configuration is never altered without approval.
+- Open questions in these files represent tasks waiting for human input.
+Codex will pause that work until feedback arrives, ensuring sessions remain connected over time.

 ### Recommendations